Skip to content

 Sri Lanka

 The Gangaramaya Temple was built in the 19th century.
-It was built for worshipping and for educating people about Buddhism.
-Also, there is an exhibit that includes some religious relics include a lock of the Buddha’s hair and a sacred tree.
+It was built for worship and to educate people about Buddhism.
+The temple also has an exhibit that includes some religious relics, including a lock of the Buddha’s hair and a sacred tree.

 Lotus Tower